 - How did your collaboration with Mobliberica and the brands Dressy and Musola get started / come about?

 It was a totally chance encounter at the Salone in 2015.
 We understood each other immediately.
 They are professionals with long experience, and that can be seen from the very first moment.
-The organization, the management and the vision of the company are quite clear and all that results in an excellence industrial performance, dynamic external growth and development of a strong product portfolio.
+The organization, the management and the vision of the company are quite clear and all that results in an excellent industrial performance, dynamic external growth and development of a strong product portfolio.

 At the time we first met, they were looking for a designer with extensive experience in the upholstery sector and that matches perfectly my profile.
 Since then, we have developed a very fruitful and ongoing collaboration which has produced some successful projects: the NANSA outdoor collection for Musola, the LAP chair for Dressy and the KEDUA chair for Mobliberica.

-Common sense, essential values and sincerity are my real design heroes and what inspire me in my everyday work.
+Common sense, essential values and sincerity are my real design heroes and what inspires me in my everyday work.
 Having to name one design icon above all others, I must say that I have always been fascinated by Gaudí for the way he turned his search for new solutions into a discipline.
-His geometric studies that gave way to organic volumes are what have inspired me the most along my career.
+His geometric studies that gave way to organic volumes are what have inspired me the most during my career.

 I am a somewhat atypical designer who does not focus on the names but on the results and careers.
-My respect and admiration of the professionals who have contributed and still contribute with their work to the market does not allow me to name just one or a few.
+My respect and admiration of the professionals who have contributed and still contribute with their work to the market do not allow me to name just one or a few.

 - How is the design scene in Spain?
 Is there any specific feature that defines the identity of the made in Spain design?

 The Spanish design scene is now a benchmark for quality.
-We can boast a top-notch roaster of internationally recognized designers in all areas who are opening up door to new possibilities and provide the market with new inspiring ideas.
+We can boast a top-notch roaster of internationally recognized designers in all areas who are opening up a door to new possibilities and provide the market with new inspiring ideas.